-You’re ready and excited to make that big move for your business.
-You have a great Virtual Assistant who has been working for you for a month and you’re waiting for feedback on a new task.
-You open your email and… NOTHING.
+You’re all ready and hyped to make that big move for your business.
+You have a great Virtual assistant working for you for a month, and waiting for feedback on a new task.
+Then one day, you opened your email and got… NOTHING.

-They send you a report, but don’t answer a couple of important questions you asked them.
+b.
+They send you a report, but skip on answering important questions you sent them.

-They’ve been doing the mundane tasks, but have left the big project untouched for a month now.
+c.
+They do the mundane tasks, but leave the big project untouched for a month.

-They started a project and halfway through, they made a mistake, and disappeared…
+d.
+They started a project, and halfway through finishing it, they made a mistake, and disappeared…

-What’s going on?
-You might be able to think of a million different reasons these things are happening, but the underlying truth is, your VA doesn’t trust you.
+You can think of a million different theories why this happened.
+But the truth is your VA doesn’t trust you.

 While Hiring Your Filipino Worker